The College Library and Reading Collection

 The ground floor of the Library is wheelchair accessible, though it is advisable to let Reception know in advance of a visit.
 There is a ramp at the front door (not usually in use and is locked) and there is a lift from the Reception area.
 Assistance with fetching books from upstairs or from higher shelves may be requested from Reception during opening hours.

-There is a height-adjustable desk (sitting to standing position) in the Computer Room and another in the Lilian Butler Davey Room.
-The one in the Computer Room has a larger and fully adjustable screen, and an ergonomic keyboard.
-Also in the Computer Room, at one of the ordinary desks, is an even larger screen.
-All these facilities may be used by anyone, but priority should at all times be given to those whose need is greatest.
+There is a height-adjustable desk (sitting to standing position) in the Computer Room and on the first floor in the Lilian Butler-Davey Room.
+At the adjustable desk in the Computer Room there is a larger and fully adjustable screen, and an ergonomic keyboard.
+At one of the ordinary desks, there is an even larger screen.
+All these facilities may be used by anyone, but priority should always be given to those whose need is greatest.

-The Library has a Summary Statement of Provision for Students with Disabilities (available at http://www.kellogg.ox.ac.uk/wp-content/uploads/2015/04/Kellogg-Library-Disability-Statement.pdf), which is reviewed annually.
+The Library has a Summary Statement of Provision for Students with Disabilities, a copy of which can be downloaded here

 Health and safety

 To allow all students to be able to work effectively in the Library, please ensure you keep to the following rules at all times and be considerate of other users of the Library.
-Please note that the Rules apply throughout the Library, including the hall and stairs.
+The Rules apply throughout the Library, including the hall and stairs.

 - The borrowing of materials from the Library is not currently permitted.
 Unauthorised borrowing will result in disciplinary action.

-- Books should not be re-shelved, but should be placed on the ‘awaiting shelving’ shelves.
+- Books should not be re-shelved, but should be placed on the ‘awaiting shelving’ shelves located in each Library room.

 - Writing in books is forbidden: those found to have written in books, or otherwise to have deliberately or negligently damaged them, will be charged for their replacement.